damonyoungcc/english-interview/README.md

 I started my career during my internship at ZBJ Network, the largest internet company in ChongQing, China.
-At that time, I helped upgrade their official website to version 2.0 from jQuery to server side render. and imporved the intial page load speed and a better SEO.
+At that time, I helped upgrade their official website to version 2.0 from jQuery to Vue.
 Since then, I've worked in different industries like e-commerce platform and banking systems.

-At my last company, I was in charge of banking rewards systems.
+At my last company, I was in charge of banking rewards points systems.
 I also built a shared admin system template, to help unify the user experience across all our internal systems.